wax-office-of-inspector-general/wax-developer/docs/learn/my-cloud-wallet/README.md

 The simplest way to onboard & manage accounts.
 Designed for use by anyone - gamers, developers, even crypto fanatics

-## What makes WAX Cloud Wallet different?
+## What makes MyCloudWallet different?
 It's simple for mainstream gamers and app customers to use your dApp (not just the crypto community).

 * No complicated onboarding process - just a 2 step login